DWORDLARK/ServerManager2.9.1/Readme_Client.txt

 +Local Memo (automatic save / load from local drive) +Password Hash

-Hash function uses driver: PWH64.dll
-Hash is generated from User name and Password
 User can generate Hash after Hostname, Username, Password fields are filled.
-After closing login error message: "Login to server failed!"
+Server service must run.
+It can be local.
+(Localhost) After closing login error message: "Login to server failed!"
 User can copy generated Hash.
-Hash is generated into text field with text "Hash" After this user can give Username and Hash to server ADMIN.
+Hash is generated into text field with text "Hash" User can give Username and Hash to server ADMIN.
 This helps protect user password !

+Hash is generated from User name and Password !
+Old password wont work if Username is changed !

 ----------------------------------------------------------------------------------------